Online Engineering Programs Home

 Step One: Obtain a Bachelor’s Degree (Four Years)

-After graduating from high school, the first thing an aspiring engineering project manager will need to do is obtain a bachelor’s degree, ideally at a program accredited by the Accreditation Board for Engineering and Technology (ABET).
+After graduating from high school, an aspiring engineering project manager must first obtain a bachelor’s degree, ideally at a program accredited by the Accreditation Board for Engineering and Technology (ABET).
 There are not many undergraduate programs that focus specifically on project management, and the few that do generally neglect the engineering side of the equation.
-Aspiring engineering project managers should use their undergraduate years to build solid engineering fundamentals in the area they wish to eventually do project management, such as civil engineering.
+Aspiring engineering project managers should use their undergraduate years to build solid engineering fundamentals in the area they wish to do project management, such as civil engineering eventually.

 University of North Dakota